-A minimum of 24 credit hours (8 courses) of upper level art history courses.
+A minimum of 30 credit hours (10 courses) of upper-level art history courses.

-- Art History courses at the 4000 level.
 At least two of these courses must be in World Arts.
-All Ancient Art courses at the 3000-level and above are considered advanced.
 Students not minoring in Museum Studies may apply one internship (ARH 4941) toward the upper-level course requirement.
-AND